modrzjwzki/Bike-Rental/readme.md

   - Bike Rental system using Laravel
   - Build with SASS
+  - Full responisve
+  - Partly build with Bootstrap

 #  Features!

   - You can add and delete bikes via simple admin dashboard
   - You can simple rent bike when you are register user
-  - You can check your rented bikes and there status
+  - You can check your rented bikes and their status
   - You can change status using for rented bike with dashboard
  - I think It is not the ugliest bike rental system